-Status LED signal SID message Reason/action Activation (during 10-second delay).
-Probably a fault in one of the sensors Alarm activated (after delay).
-Flashes once every other second.
-Contact service. or the horn.
+SID message Reason/action Theft protection failure.
+Contact service.
+Probably a fault in one of the sensors or the horn.
 Have the car checked by a workshop.
 We recommend that you contact an authorized Saab dealer.
-Deactivation.
-Comes on for 2 seconds.
-Alarm not activated.
-Off.
 Key not accepted.
-Fault in key transmitter or in igni- tion-switch receiver.
+Contact service.
+Fault in key transmitter or in ignition-switch receiver.
 Turn ignition switch to ON and press the unlock button on the key.
 Start the engine.
 Have the car checked by a workshop.
 We recommend that you contact an authorized Saab dealer.
-Door, trunk lid/tailgate or hood open or opened during delay period.
-Flashes three times per sec- ond for 10 seconds.
-Contact service.
-Unlocking the trunk lid/tailgate.
-Flashes three times per sec- ond for 10 seconds.
-Closing of door, trunk lid/tailgate or Comes on for 10 seconds. hood after delay period.
-Remote control battery Fit a new battery in the key.
-We rec- ommend that you contact an autho- rized Saab dealer.
-Car immobilized but not locked.
-Car alarm not activated.
-Flashes twice at three sec- onds intervals. low.
+Remote control battery low.
 Replace battery.
-Fault in a switch serving doors, hood or trunk lid.
-Flashing (instead of being on continuously) during delay period. • REMOTE KEY • TRANSPONDR Turn the ignition key to position ON and then press the button for open- ing the trunk lid.
-Saab Information Some signals may differ between model variants for different countries.
-Display (SID) displays the number of keys and transmitters (transponders) coded to the car.
+Fit a new battery in the key.
+We recommend that you contact an authorized Saab dealer.
+REMOTE KEY TRANSPONDR Turn the ignition key to position ON and then press the button for opening the trunk lid.
+Saab Information Display (SID) displays the number of keys and transmitters (transponders) coded to the car.